- Progressive vs. American Family: Which one is the cheapest?

 Progressive vs. American Family: Which offers better discounts?

-Discounts are a big draw for customers and can offer significant savings on your annual premiums.
-Below are some of the discounts Progressive and American Family offer to their customers.
+Discounts are important to insurance customers and can help you save a lot on your yearly insurance costs.
+Below are some of the discounts Progressive and American Family give to their customers.

 Discounts | American Family | Progressive |